declare-lab/trust-align/docs/quickstart/README.md

           "The French alphabet uses 26 letters, the same as the English alphabet."]
 ```

-*This section was adapted from the [LangSmith Evaluation tutorial](https://docs.smith.langchain.com/evaluation/tutorials/evaluation).*
+*Parts of this section was adapted from the [LangSmith Evaluation tutorial](https://docs.smith.langchain.com/evaluation/tutorials/evaluation).*

 ## Set up